Skip to content

 • aged 65 years or older or

 We used data from the Greater Manchester Care Record to evaluate whether COVID Oximetry@home was better than usual care in keeping people healthy and out of hospital.
+You can find out about other projects that use the Greater Manchester Care Record on the Rapid comparative evaluation webpage.

 Why was it important?